evmos/evmos/docs/developers/clients.md

     ```

 ::: tip
-Note that when querying Ethereum transactions versus Cosmos transactions, the transaction hashes are different.
+**Note:** When querying Ethereum transactions versus Cosmos transactions, the transaction hashes are different.
 When querying Ethereum transactions, users need to use event query.
 Here's an example with the CLI: